How do you know if your weed plants get enough water?

 Just check the soil to see if your weed plants get sufficient water

-Getting your hands dirty is one of easiest and quickest ways to check if your cannabis plant gets enough water.
+Getting your hands dirty is one of the easiest and quickest ways to check if your cannabis plant gets enough water.
 Just stick your finger in the ground (a few cm) and feel if the soil is dry.
 Is it?
-Then treat you beloved plant to some nice and fresh water.
+Then treat your beloved plant to some nice and freshwater.